1940 to 1944 English cricket seasons

-All first-class cricket was cancelled in the 1940 to 1944 English cricket seasons because of the Second World War; no first-class matches were played in England after Friday, 1 September 1939 until Saturday, 19 May 1945.

-Ten matches were cancelled at the end of the 1939 English cricket season due to the German invasion of Poland on 1 September and the British government's declaration of war against Germany on Sunday 3 September.
+All first-class cricket in England and Wales was cancelled through the 1940 to 1944 seasons because of the Second World War; no first-class matches were played after Friday, 1 September 1939 until Saturday, 19 May 1945.
+Ten matches were cancelled at the end of the 1939 season due to the German invasion of Poland on 1 September, and the British government's declaration of war against Germany on Sunday, 3 September.

-Although eleven first-class matches were arranged during the 1945 season following the final defeat of Germany in early May, it was not until the 1946 season that normal fixtures, including the County Championship and Minor Counties Championship, could resume.
 In contrast with much of the First World War, it was realised in the 1940s that cricket had its part to play in terms of raising both public morale and funds for charity.
-Efforts were made to stage matches whenever opportunity arose, especially if a suitable number of top players could be assembled.
-From the summer of 1941 onwards, teams such as the British Empire Eleven toured the country raising money for war charities.
+Efforts were made to stage matches whenever opportunities arose, especially if a suitable number of leading players could be assembled.
+From the summer of 1941 onwards, teams such as the British Empire XI toured the country raising money for war charities.
+Many of the semi-professional league competitions, including the prestigious Bradford and Lancashire Leagues, were able to continue through all five seasons.

-At league cricket level, playing one-day matches, many competitions continued throughout the war: e.g., the Birmingham League, the Bradford League and the Lancashire League.

-Successful wartime players included Laurie Fishlock, Eric Hollies and Eddie Paynter.
+Although eleven first-class matches were arranged during the 1945 season, following the final defeat of Germany in early May, it was not until the 1946 season that normal competitions, including the County Championship and the Minor Counties Championship, could resume.